mrspeaker/pickpocket/README.md

   * if img doesn't exist, option to choose image?
     * or create blank
     * with X, Y size
-  * if you select path in tabs, then trigger - shows preview of img
   * Option to create folders if path doesn't exist
   * [done] option to open in pixelmator/aseprite